 A typical deployment of an RFID system involves three types of legitimate entities: tags, readers and a Verifier.
 The tags are attached to, or embedded in, objects to be identified.
-They consist of a transponder and an RF coupling element.
-The coupling element has an antenna coil to capture RF power, clock pulses and data from the RFID reader.
 In this paper we focus on passive RFID tags that have no power of their own but have a small footprint CMOS integrated circuit, ROM, RAM and non-volatile EEP-ROM.
 The RFID readers typically contain a transceiver, a control unit and a coupling element, to interrogate tags.
 They implement a radio interface to the tags and a high level interface to the Verifier that processes captured data.

 The Verifier (a back-end server) is a trusted entity that maintains a database containing the information needed to identify tags, including their identification numbers.
 In our protocols, since the integrity of the whole RFID system is entirely dependent on the proper behavior of the Verifier, we assume that the Verifier is physically secure and not attackable.
-(In principle, it is possible to relax such assumptions and consider mechanisms that prevent the Verifier from collecting user-behavior information, or to make the Verifier auditable.
-We refer the reader to [21] for approaches in this setting, but do not explore it here.)